MSF2141/school-district-analysis/README.md

 Complete code can be found here: [Student_Data_Challenge_Starter_Code_MSF](https://github.com/MSF2141/school-district-analysis/blob/0654552ec9349385122775e6bd36f06aa37009be/Student_Data_Challenge_Starter_Code_MSF.ipynb).

 First, collected data were imported from a *.csv file to pandas library to be able to work with them.
 Second, data were prepared for analysis by inspecting and dealing with missing, duplicate, and other messy data.
-Third, data were analyzed using a three-way approach,i.e., (i) summerization, (ii) targeted analysis, and (iii) aggregated analysis.
+Third, data were analyzed using a three-way approach, i.e., (i) summerization, (ii) targeted analysis, and (iii) aggregated analysis.

 ## **Results**